Riley v. California: Arrest of Brima Wurie

 Brima Wurie was arrested in Boston, Massachusetts in 2007 after police observed him participating in an apparent drug sale.
 Officers seized two cell phones from Wurie's person, and noticed that one of them was receiving multiple calls from a source identified as “my house” on the phone's screen.
 The officers opened the phone, accessed its call log, determined the number associated with the “my house” label, and traced that number to what they suspected was Wurie's apartment.
 They then secured a search warrant for Wurie's apartment and, during the ensuing search, found crack cocaine, marijuana, drug paraphernalia, a firearm, ammunition, and cash.

 Wurie was subsequently charged with drug and firearm offenses and placed on trial.
 He moved to suppress the evidence obtained from the search of his apartment, but the trial court denied the motion and Wurie was convicted.
 Wurie appealed to the First Circuit Court of Appeals, which reversed the lower court's decision on the use of phone-related evidence at his trial.
 The Circuit Court held that cell phones are distinct from other physical possessions that may be searched incident to arrest without a warrant, because of the amount of personal data cell phones contain and the negligible threat they pose to law enforcement interests.
-Massachusetts prosecutors appealed this ruling to the Supreme Court.
+Massachusetts prosecutors appealed this ruling to the U.S. Supreme Court.

 Opinion of the court

 The case of Riley v.
 California as heard before the Supreme Court combined two cases: Riley's case and United States v.
 Wurie.
-Riley argued that the digital contents of a smartphone do not threaten the safety of police officers, and that searches for which officers only have a belief that they may find evidence of a crime still violate constitutional rights.
-Stanford University law professor Jeffrey L. Fisher argued on behalf of Riley, and claimed that at least six courts held that the Fourth Amendment permits searches of this type, but that three courts did not.
-Therefore, a definitive Supreme Court precedent was needed.
+Riley argued that the digital contents of a smartphone do not threaten the safety of police officers, and that searches for which officers only have a belief that they may find evidence of a crime violate constitutional rights.

-Fisher told the justices there are "very, very profound problems with searching a smartphone without a warrant" and that it was like giving "police officers authority to search through the private papers and the drawers and bureaus and cabinets of somebody's house."
-Fisher warned that it could open up "every American's entire life to the police department, not just at the scene but later at the station house and downloaded into their computer forever".